Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Leveling Progression - Levels 2-12

-Sadly, you will not take Wizard yet, and instead multiclass into Cleric, this will give some more benefits that will be needed later in the playthrough.
+Sadly, you will not take Wizard yet, and instead multiclass into Cleric, which will give some more benefits that will be needed later in the playthrough.

 Level 2 - multiclass into Cleric Lv 1